Sebastian09-09/Hangman-Discord-Bot/README.md

 Dicord bot to play Hangman

 ## Dependencies
-PyDictionary
+- PyDictionary
-random_word
+- random_word
-PyYAML
+- PyYAML
-random
+- random
-and obviously discord.py
+- discord.py

 ## Setting up
 enter your bots token in .env file with out any quotaion or , replace